Is Twitch Safe For Kids? | Carrots & Cake

 Use the Ignore function.

-What if you are harassed in another channel where you are not the moderator, or via Whispers?
+What if you are harassed in another channel where you are not the moderator or via Whispers?
 Any user may be ignored with a simple button click or chat command, which means their messages will no longer display on your screen.
 You may use this command to ignore any person in any Twitch chat area.
 The function connects chat and whispers, so if you ignore someone in one, they are ignored in both.

 With Chat Filters, your personal AutoMod, you may hide annoying messages in any Twitch Chat.
 You may change your global Chat Filters options from any channel's Chat settings.
 Discrimination, Sexually Explicit Language, Hostility, and Profanity are all options.
 These options apply to all Twitch Chats.